Hughes Airwest Flight 706: Survivability

 The NTSB determined it would have been impossible for any passenger aboard the Hughes Airwest DC-9 to survive the collision, disintegration, and crash of the aircraft.
 Though a severe ground fire ravaged both crash sites, the NTSB determined that all of the victims had died in the crash itself.

 It was further determined that both crewmembers aboard the Marine F-4B could have survived the collision.
-Further investigation by the NTSB revealed a design flaw in the ejector seat and canopy assemblies of the fighter plane whereby the pilot would probably not be able to eject if the radar intercept officer ejected first.
+The investigation by the NTSB revealed a design flaw in the ejector seat and canopy assemblies of the fighter plane whereby the pilot would probably not be able to eject if the radar intercept officer ejected first.
 Since the ejector seats installed in the F-4B were not intended to be fired through the aircraft's canopy, a circuit breaker kept the seat from ejecting if the canopy was in place.
 Once the canopy was manually unlocked, the ejector seat circuit was completed and could be fired.
 This design of ejector seat had a tendency of being unable to complete the circuit in the pilot's ejector seat if the aft ejector seat was fired first.
 The F-4B aircraft were in the process of being modified with a newly designed canopy when the collision occurred.
 Aircraft based at MCAS El Toro were slated to begin upgrades in July 1971; at the time of the collision, '458' was still operating with the original canopy configuration, and the pilot was unable to eject from the aircraft.